Nicole K. McLaughlin is Chair of the Trademark, Copyright, Entertainment and Advertising Division of the firm's Intellectual Property Practice Group.

 - Negotiating and drafting IP licenses, co-branding agreements, employment agreements, confidentiality and invention assignment agreements, work for hire agreements and corporate purchase, acquisition and financing agreements.

 She is consistently recognized by both her peers and clients.
-Among her most recent honors, World Trademark Review (WTR 1000) named Nicole as one of the top lawyers in Prosecution and Strategy (2014-2022), remarking, “Nicole is my first choice when it comes to trademark issues, whatever kind they are.
+In 2021 and 2022, Ms. McLaughlin was named a World Trademark Review (WTR) Global Leader, which recognizes the world’s foremost law firm and corporate trademark attorneys.
+Among her most recent honors, World Trademark Review (WTR 1000) named Nicole as one of the top lawyers in Prosecution and Strategy (2014-2023), remarking, “Nicole is my first choice when it comes to trademark issues, whatever kind they are.
 I have worked with her for many years and benefited immeasurably from her experience, precision, pragmatism and speed.
 There are many who have mastered the law, but very few indeed who, like Nicole, provide high-quality, fast and reasonably priced services that get great results.”
 Ms. McLaughlin is listed in the current edition of Chambers USA: America's Leading Lawyers for Business as a leading IP lawyer in Pennsylvania.
-In addition, Corsearch, a Wolters Kluwer business, estimates that Ms. McLaughlin ranked 7th for U.S. PTO trademark filings from Pennsylvania in 2014.

 Ms. McLaughlin is a 2001 graduate of Rutgers University School of Law-Camden, with honors, and a graduate of Purdue University.
 She is a member of the International Trademark Association, National Association of Women Lawyers and the Pennsylvania Bar Association.